-Additional support for Classics applicants in Year 13 Early September 2020 Manchester
+Additional support for Classics applicants in Year 13 Early September 2020 Oxford

 The Being Human programme is led by Classics academics and as such we are able to offer specific, tailored support to those in the programme cohort who decide to apply to a Classics or Classics-related degree at Oxbridge.
-This will involve a visit to the student’s local area in the September of Year 13 to offer guidance with their application, such as test preparation support.
+This will involve help with personal statements, preparation for admissions tests and practice interviews.

 If you …

 - Are in Year 12 at a UK state-maintained school and are able to attend the after-school sessions in Manchester/Huddersfield from where you live;

 - Are interested in studying ancient or modern humanities at university;

 - Have read all the above information carefully;

 - Have spoken to the relevant teacher(s) and your parent(s)/guardian(s) to check you will be able to attend the above events (as a minimum you should have confirmed you will be available for the March residential dates and the Seminar Series dates)

 … then please apply to participate in the Being Human Programme !